Main languages: Spanish (official) and French/Creole (Haitians).

 At the time of the Spanish arrival an estimated 1 million Taínos lived on the island.
 Spanish attempts to use enslaved Taínos in gold mining after 1501 did not prove profitable.
 There was continued resistance and the Taíno-Arawak who were not killed disappeared into the inaccessible mountains.

 Taíno-Arawak communities under the leadership of warrior chief Enriquillo carried out hit-and-run raids against the Spanish until 1534, when a peace treaty was signed.
-Over the following centuries the remaining indigenous Taíno-Arawak increasingly became intermixed with the African and European colonial populations and ceased to exist as a distinct population.
+Over the following centuries the remaining indigenous Taíno-Arawak increasingly became intermixed with the African and European colonial populations.
+Although the official narrative is that Taíno ceased to exist as a distinct population, many Taíno indigenous communities survive in Dominican Republic and claim inter-marriage with other indigenous ethnic groups.

 African slaves began arriving on Hispaniola in 1503, and in 1510 the first sizeable shipment, comprising 250 Black Ladinos, landed from Spain.
 Sugar cane was introduced from the Canary Islands, and the first sugar mill in the New World was established on Hispaniola in 1516.
 This led to a sharp increase in the importation of African slaves.